-You will visit several islands during your unforgettable voyage.
+Visit several islands during your unforgettable voyage.
 Each day you leave the comfort of your yacht and go ashore in a panga (the local word for dinghies, Zodiacs, etc.) to remote areas of the islands for natural history walks through the Galapagos's unique ecology.
-Your crew will take excellent care of you with delicious meals and attend to all of your creature comforts onboard.
+Your crew takes excellent care of you with delicious meals and attends to all of your creature comforts onboard.
 On the islands your naturalist guide shows you the diversity of Galapagos life and teaches you about the area's natural history.
 This is everyone's chance to photograph unusual marine iguanas, snorkel with playful sea lions, and just take in the unique landscape of ancient volcanic turmoil.
 Except for a few settlements, the entire archipelago is a national park and the beaches and meandering footpaths invite relaxation and fanciful dreams.

 This morning you visit one last island and say good-bye to Darwin's inspiration as you complete your Galapagos tour.
-You will be transferred back to the airport for your return to Quito.
+You are transferred back to the airport for your return to Quito.